-By using the ‘Remember’ button on each Life Story, you are paying your respects and showing that their story won’t be forgotten.
+By using the ‘Remember’ button on each Life Story, you can mark the individuals that you wish to commemorate.
+It is also a way to bookmark the Life Stories that you're interested in so that you can return to them easily.
 You could Remember a relative, a name on your local war memorial or somebody that used to play for your local football team.
 And you can Remember as many people as you wish.

 Upload your images

-Do you have precious family mementoes that you could share with the world?
+Do you have precious family mementoes that you could share?
 If you have:

 - Photos of your First World War connection

 upload them to your First World War connection’s Life Story, so they can reveal more about their story and be saved for future generations.